This site contains no information about the edibility or toxicity of mushrooms.

 Hebeloma mesophaeum, commonly referred to as Veiled Poisonpie, is a relatively small agaric mushroom characterized by a convex to broadly umbonate grey-brown cap with a pale margin, accompanied by a pale brown stem.
 It typically grows individually or in small groups on soil, predominantly in the presence of conifers during the late summer to autumn season.

-dry, or slightly greasy, gray-brown, darker chocolate-brown toward center with pallid whitish margin decorated with fibrous velar remnants when young.
+dry, or slightly greasy, grey-brown, darker chocolate-brown toward center with pallid whitish margin decorated with fibrous velar remnants when young.
 Gills

-notched, medium spaced and pale brown coloured.
-Spores
+adnexed with a decurrent tooth, medium spaced and pale brown coloured.
+Flesh

 brownish, firm and stuffed.
 Stem